 So, grow plants that are not poisonous to frogs and toads.

-In the case of flower garden, avoid planting daffodils, hydrangea, hyacinth, azalea and honeysuckle.
+In the case of the flower garden, avoid planting daffodils, hydrangea, hyacinth, azalea and honeysuckle.

 If you will provide the most appropriate conditions, there will be more frogs and toads in your garden.

-Caution: Do not grow Cattail in frog pond as they are thick-stemmed plants with a high proliferation rate and can crowd pond vegetation.
+Caution: Do not grow Cattail in frog ponds as they are thick-stemmed plants with a high proliferation rate and can crowd pond vegetation.

-Reeds, sedges and spike rushes are best plants to grow in frog pond as they are plant with thin stems.
+Reeds, sedges and spike rushes are the best plants to grow in frog ponds as they are plants with thin stems.